Toasting to Fall

 Treat yourself to a spectacular weekend in the mountains and enjoy the best of Pennsylvania’s fall foliage at Seven Springs’ Autumnfest!
-During the first two weekends in Oct., you can celebrate Oktoberfest and experience authentic German food, entertainment, and beer tastings!
+On Saturdays and Sundays Sept.
+29 – Oct.
+21, you can celebrate Oktoberfest and experience authentic German food, entertainment, and beer tastings!
 Artisans and crafters from far and wide will have their handmade creations on display.

-Raise your stein and celebrate Oktoberfest at the third annual OctoberFEAST at Peddler’s Village Oct.
-14-15!
+Raise your stein and celebrate Oktoberfest at the fourth annual OctoberFEAST at Peddler’s Village Oct.
+13-14!
 The annual festival will feature seasonal brews to try, authentic German food, and live entertainment.

-Head to Yorktoberfest Oct.
-14 for a family-friendly weekend of PA wines, craft beer, unique vendors, local food, and live bands.
+Experience Yorktoberfest Oct.
+13 for a family-friendly weekend of PA wines, craft beer, unique vendors, local food, and live bands.
 Enjoy samples of more than 70 hand-selected regional and international brews and homebrews, as well as a few secrets.
-With nine wineries in attendance, you can also enjoy samples of the many splendiferous wines from across the state of Pennsylvania.
+With 14 wineries in attendance, you can also enjoy samples of the many splendiferous wines from across the state of Pennsylvania.
 Tickets cost $15 for designated drivers, $20 for wine, and $35 for beer.

 Fear ‘N’ Beer

 Fear ‘N’ Beer Brewers Fest is Altoona’s newest horror-themed craft beer festival!
 Taking place Oct.
-14 at the Peoples Natural Gas Field in Altoona, the festival offers live music, food, vendors, and Halloween fun!
+20 at the Peoples Natural Gas Field in Altoona, the festival offers live music, food, vendors, and Halloween fun!
 Proceeds will benefit Mending Hearts Animal Rescue.
-General admission tickets are $35, and VIP tickets are $75.

 Oktoberfest at SteelStacks

 If you’re looking for a little German culture done Pennsylvania-style, why not experience Oktoberfest?
-Located on the SteelStacks™ campus in Bethlehem, the blast furnaces of the remainder of Bethlehem Steel set the backdrop to this unique event.
+Located on the SteelStacks™ campus in Bethlehem, the blast furnaces of the remainder of Bethlehem Steel set the backdrop to this unique event now in its 8th year.
 This free event features authentic German food, beer, and live music.

 Seasonal Fall Brews